0xmdrakib/DriftWing/README.md

 ✅ Save your score in onchain, play game and use Base chain.
 ✅ Weekly Top 100 leaderboard (auto reset each week)

-Play inside base or web: https://driftwing.vercel.app
+Play inside base app or web: https://driftwing.vercel.app